IMPORTANT INFORMATION FOR APPLICANTS:

 - Salvation Army (520) 294-5224

-Due to COVID-19, demand for rental assistance is incredibly high and appointments with nonprofit agencies may be difficult to schedule.
+Due to COVID-19, demand for rental assistance is incredibly high and response from service agencies time my be slower than usual.

 The expected timeline for activities is currently as follows:

 - August 17 – Pima County Board of Supervisors approves funding and contract with CIC to facilitate Eviction Prevention funding – COMPLETED!

 - August 21 – CIC will execute the first set of contracts with social service providers who will be processing tenant applications – COMPLETED!

 - August 31 – CIC will post the names and contact information of participating social service agencies on this web page – COMPLETED

 - Sept.
 9 – CIC to work with Service Agencies to process Pima County Court Cases of those tenant who qualify for assistance and are currently at the highest risk of eviction – IN PROCESS